itanev/itanev.github.io/_posts/2014-11-30-ecmascript-6-the-new-javascript.md

 let inst = new MyClass();
 {% endhighlight %}

-If you want more information on the subject you can refer to `link: ECMAScript 6 modules: the final syntax`.
+If you want more information on the subject you can refer to [ECMAScript 6 modules: the final syntax](http://www.2ality.com/2014/09/es6-modules-final.html "ECMAScript 6 modules: the final syntax").

 ##Classes